paul-rogers/druid/docs/catalog/datasource.md

   you list the columns in the logical metadata.
 This means that the metadata lets you control column ordering.
-* If the datasource contains columns other than those that appear in the logical metadata, then those appear in a `SELECT *` after those defined in the logical metadata.
+* If the datasource contains columns other than those that appear in the logical metadata, then those columns appear in a `SELECT *` after those defined in the logical metadata.
 These "extra" columns appear in the same order that they appear when no metadata exists.
 * If the logical metadata defines a column which exists in no segments, then you can still query the column.
 The column will return `NULL` (or default) values for every row.